isakrs/it2810-webutvikling-h17-prosjekt-4-gruppe-27/README.md

 ## Branches
 #### `Master`
 `Master` branch is used for stable versions.
-Please use `Master` branch, when you rewiew over code.
+Please use `Master` branch, when you review our code.
 For more detail about branch usage for this project, please see doc.md

 ## Glassdoor.no